stuycs-gh-classrooms/nextdw-p00-clock-template/README.md

 ---

 ### Description (see bottom for skill list)
-Your goal is to write a functional analog clock program, like the one that produced the image above.
+Your goal is to write a functional analog clock program, (see class website for an example image).
 Your code should contain the following (but can, and should, have other things).
 * Global variables
 * Functions
   * `setup`